Making a Wooden Wheel Barrow

 The hub through-mortice was started by carefully marking the rectangles on both faces of the hub and then drilling 1/2 inch auger hole through the centre, starting from each side and meeting in the middle.
 Further smaller holes were drilled to roughly define the mortice.
 The rest of the mortice was chiselled from each side and then the spoke inserted in stages to get a close fit.

 The second ash spoke was finished on the pole lathe and adjusted to 7/8 th inch diameter.
 The mortice for the spoke was drilled using a number 13 (13/16 th inch diameter) auger being careful to meet in the centre of the hub.
-The spoke diameter was trimmed to get a close fit in the mortice
+The spoke diameter was trimmed to get a close fit in the mortice.
+It is very important to get the spokes in the correct alignments with each other.

 Having drilled the hub for the spokes, the felloes were drilled for the tangs.
 The rectangular spoke was fitted into the hub and the felloes laid in position for the tang positions to be marked and then drilled as shown above.
 Once the rectangular spoke was fitted, the cylindrical spokes were marked with the felloes in place.
 Great care is needed in getting the correct angles, positions and level of the drill holes.
 The wheel was then assembled, tightened and planed to its final shape ready fitting the steel rim.